Getting lost in the emotions of the other…

 Yet, they may find it virtually impossible to give these dynamics up.
 They may think obsessively about other people’s problems, distracting themselves from their own unsolved issues.
 Or they may feed a fragile self-esteem and experience burnout by offering to help many of their friends and family members at once.

-Through EMDR and somatic psychotherapy, we can explore and heal from past…
+Through EMDR, somatic psychotherapy, or Brainspotting therapy we can explore and heal from past…

 …heal from those experiences that have contributed to these dynamics in your own life.